GuideNepalInvestingNEPSERight SharesPersonal Finance

 Right shareYour bank account → companyCompany board + SEBON approval; you choose to subscribe or not

 Cash dividend and bonus share are distributions of past profit.
 The company already earned that money.
-The board is deciding how to send it back to you — as cash, or as fresh paper.
+The board is deciding how to send it back to you, either as cash or as fresh paper.
 Either way, no new wealth is created at the moment of the announcement; the company's book value falls by whatever it distributes.

-The implication: when you see a bonus or cash dividend, the company is saying "we earned money and here is your share."
-When you see a right share, the company is saying "we need money — would you like to keep your slice by chipping in?"
+So when you see a bonus or cash dividend, the company is saying "we earned money and here is your share."
+When you see a right share, the company is saying "we need money.
+Would you like to keep your slice by chipping in?"

 The three mechanics side by side